OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/load.md

 ---
 title: load
-description: Learn how to use the load function within OpenBBTerminal's stocks module to retrieve and analyze data.
+description: "Learn how to use the load function within OpenBBTerminal's stocks module" to retrieve and analyze data.
 Provide a symbol (ticker), define start and end dates, interval, choose whether to include pre/post-hours data and the data source.
 Options to retrieve weekly and monthly data are available.
 The gathered data is returned